eth-educators/eth-docker-docs/website/docs/Usage/Dashboards.md

 sidebar_label: Dashboards
 ---

+## Choose local or cloud Grafana

+You have a choice of running Grafana locally, by including `grafana.yml`, or in the cloud, with `grafana-cloud.yml`.
+If you choose Grafana Cloud, you **must** edit `prometheus/custom-prom.yml` and add your cloud remote write credentials.
+Please see `prometheus/custom-prom.yml.sample` for the syntax of that addition.

+`grafana-cloud.yml` runs a local Prometheus but no local Grafana, and enables adding custom Prometheus config items right after the `scrape_configs:` section.
+This means it can also be used to add additional scrape targets, as well as remote writing into a central Grafana infrastructure that uses Mimir or Thanos, instead of into Grafana Cloud.

+## Local Grafana dashboards

 A baseline set of dashboards has been included.
 - [Metanull's Prysm Dashboard JSON](https://raw.githubusercontent.com/metanull-operator/eth2-grafana/master/eth2-grafana-dashboard-single-source-beacon_node.json)
 - [Prysm Dashboard JSON](https://raw.githubusercontent.com/GuillaumeMiralles/prysm-grafana-dashboard/master/less_10_validators.json)